 1.INTRODUCTION:

 In the current techno-economic era, energy and environmental crisis arises from the large amounts of cellulosic materials being discarded as waste.
 Municipal solid waste consists of 40–50% cellulose, 9–12% hemicelluloses, and 10–15% lignin by dry weight.
 Annually, Asia generates 4.4 billion tons of dry weight of municipal solid waste making up 790 million tons, of which approximately 48 million tons are produced in India.
 By 2047, India's municipal solid waste generation is projected to reach 300 million tons, and the land required for its disposal will increase significantly 169.6 km2.
 Irregular disposal negatively affects all aspects of the environment and human health.
 Microorganisms execute their metabolic processes quickly and with notable precision under natural conditions, driven by their varied enzyme-mediated reactions.
 Composting is a self-heating, aerobic biodegradation process which is highly recommended for the treatment of organic solid waste, thereby reducing the overall biodegradable fraction in the Urban solid waste (Zucconi et al. 1987).
 The bio transformation of the biological fraction into stabilized end product is carried out by different composition and dynamics of microflora.
-The thermophilic temperature during the process reduces waste volume by 40–50% and eliminates pathogens, therefore, providing nutrient rich and sanitized end product (Bhatia et al. 2013, Varma & Kalamdhad 2014b).
+The thermophilic temperature during the process reduces waste volume by 40–50% and eliminates pathogens, therefore, providing nutrient rich and sanitized end product (Bhatia et al. 2013, Varma & Kalamdhad, 2014b).

 2. IMPORTANCE OF SOIL DECOMPOSITION: